Anders Forsbrand: Professional career

 Forsbrand led Sweden to victories in the two most prestigious professional nation team tournaments, the World Cup and the Dunhill Cup, within three weeks in October and November 1991.
 Together with Per-Ulrik Johansson, he was close to defend the 1991 World Cup title from Rome, Italy for Sweden in 1992 in Madrid, Spain, but the Swedish team finished second, one shot behind the United States team of Fred Couples and Davis Love III.
 Forsbrand finished third individually both in 1991 and 1992 (tied).

-He had a special penchant for low scoring and (as of end of 2022) still shares the record for the lowest final two rounds in a major championship, scoring 130 in the 1994 Open.
-His fourth place finish in that championship, did not get the attention it should have earned in Swedish media, as Jesper Parnevik sensationally finished second after losing the tournament on the last hole.
+At the 1994 Open Championship, he shot 130 over the final two rounds and tied for fourth, a finish which was overshadowed in Swedish media by Jesper Parnevik's second place.

-Despite finishing in the top 13 of the European Tour Order of Merit four times, Forsbrand never made the European Ryder Cup team.
-His best year, 1992, when he finished fourth, was not a Ryder Cup year and he could not continue his good form until the selection of the team the year after.
-Anyway, in 2004, Bernhard Langer, the European Ryder Cup Captain, named Forsbrand as his vice-captain for the 35th Ryder Cup Matches against the United States at Oakland Hills Country Club, Michigan, U.S., in which the European team had a resounding victory over the U.S. team.
+Forsbrand finished in the top 13 of the European Tour Order of Merit four times but made the European Ryder Cup team; his best year (1992, when he finished fourth) was not a Ryder Cup year and he could not continue his good form until the selection of the team the year after.
+Despite this, in 2004 Bernhard Langer named Forsbrand as his vice-captain for the 35th Ryder Cup Matches against the United States at Oakland Hills Country Club, Michigan, U.S., in which the European team had a resounding victory over the U.S. team.

 Forsbrand began playing on the European Senior Tour after turning 50 in 2011.
 In August 2012, he won the SSE Scottish Senior Open, becoming the first Swede to win on the European Senior Tour.

-Awards, private life

-Forsbrand was three times awarded Swedish Golfer of the Year, male and female, amateur and professional; 1984, 1987 and 1992.
-In 1984, he was only the second professional, after Charlotte Montgomery the year before, to receive the award and no amateur has since.